Sewer Camera Inspection for Roots in Portland

 Sewer Camera Inspection Features

 A sewer camera inspection by the experts at 3 Mountains Plumbing typically involves sending a camera in through the sewer drain in your yard.
 The camera is on a long flexible hose, which can be pushed through the pipe and transmits information back to a monitor on the surface.

-When the inspection is completed, the camera is removed from the drain and you’re given a clear picture of next steps.
+When the inspection is completed, the camera is removed from the drain, and you’re given a clear picture of the next steps.

 Need a sewer camera inspection for roots in Portland?
 Get in touch with 3 Mountains Plumbing today!